wangywUST/ucm_llm_course_2025/lectures/introduction.md

 ## Overview

 This chapter explores the fundamental role of tokenization in language models, examining how raw text is transformed into a format that machines can process effectively.
+As the bridge between human language and machine understanding, tokenization is crucial for the performance of modern language models.

 ## Foundations of Tokenization